 Open Access Statement

-All articles are published by this journal, is licensed under a Creative Commons Attribution License.
-The Journal is fully open access journal, which means that all articles are available on the internet to all users immediately upon publication.
+All published articles by IMJPL, are licensed by Creative Commons Attribution License.
+The Journal is fully an open access journal, which means that all articles are available on the internet to all users immediately upon publication.
 For open access articles, published in proprietary titles, Publisher is granted the following rights:

 Plagiarism and Similarity Rates

 The authors should ensure that they have written entirely original works.
 If the authors have used the work and/or words of others, they should appropriately cite or quote.

 The retraction may be initiated by the editors of the journal, or by the author(s) of the paper.
 However, since the editors are responsible for the journal’s content, they always make the final decision to retract the material.
 The journal editors may retract publications even if all or some of the authors refuse to retract the publication.

 Only published items can be retracted.
 Publications should be retracted as soon as possible when the journal editors are convinced that the publication is seriously flawed and misleading (or is redundant or plagiarized).

 What Are the Compelling Reasons?